 Peptide synthesis protocol

-Fmoc solid phase synthesis method was used for peptide production.
+The Fmoc solid phase synthesis method was used for peptide production.
 Peptides were synthesized from the C-terminus to the N-terminus in this method.
-In peptide synthesis, an amino-protected amino acid Fmoc-Ile-OH was bound to a solid phase material (wang resin), forming a covalent bond between the carbonyl group and the resin (Fmoc-Ile-Wang resin).
-It was swollen by DCM, then the amino group fmoc was deprotected by piperidine, washed by DMF, and reacted with the carbonyl group of the next amino-protected amino acid Fmoc-Lys(Boc)-OH, with the help of HBTU in half an hour.
+In peptide synthesis, an amino-protected amino acid Fmoc-Ser-OH was bound to a solid phase material (wang resin), forming a covalent bond between the carbonyl group and the resin (Fmoc-Ser-Wang resin).
+It was swollen by DCM, then the amino group fmoc was deprotected by piperidine, washed by DMF, and reacted with the carbonyl group of the next amino acid Fmoc-Gly-OH, with the help of HBTU in half an hour.
 The Kaiser test was taken to detect free ammonia.
 This cycle was repeated to form the desired peptide chain.
-For the last step of Biotin conjugation, fmoc group of the N terminus leu was deprotected and reacted with D-Biotin.
+For the last step of Biotin conjugation, the fmoc group of the N terminus leu was deprotected and reacted with Biotin.

 After all reactions were completed, the synthesized peptide was cleaved from the resin.
 The reagent K was TFA/TIS/water (95%/2.5%/2.5%).
 MS was performed to detect the M.W.
 The purification was under reverse-HPLC, C18 column, and 220nm wavelength preparation conditions.

 Do I retain rights to the antibody and peptides produced by LifeTein?

 You will receive all peptides and antibodies and retain rights to these materials.
 Your peptide sequence and protein information remain confidential and we will never release details of any potential, current, or past projects to any outside parties.